approach0/guide/content/en/index.md

 \\[ ? = \ln (1+X_t^2)+ ? \\]

+#### Handy tools
+Here are a list of tools I myself find very useful:
+* A good hand-written math [recognition Web tool](https://webdemo.myscript.com/views/math/index.html) by MyScript
+* A photo math recognition [APP](https://mathpix.com/) by MathPix
+* A helpful tutorial to go through [very basics of LaTeX](https://en.wikibooks.org/wiki/LaTeX)
+* A comprehensive documentation on the set of supported [LaTeX for math](http://www.onemathematicalcat.org/MathJaxDocumentation/TeXSyntax.htm) by MathJax.

 #### Improve this page
 Click the upper-right `Edit on GitHub` link to help improve this guide.